Emmotes/ic_spoilers/docs/binwin.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Extra Attack** (Guess)
 > Binwin gains a Bonus Hit when an adjacent Champion attacks.
 The next time he attacks, he consumes his Bonus Hits to deal additional hits to the enemy he attacks.
 If his target dies and Binwin still has Bonus Hits, he'll jump to a new enemy if possible.
 Unused Bonus Hits are lost when his attack ends.
-Caps at 10 stacks.100.
+Caps at 10 stacks.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>